ananthakumaran/paisa/docs/reference/commodities.md

 ## Purified Bytes Metals <sub>:flag_in:</sub>

-To automatically track the latest price of gold or silver in various purity you need to link the commodity and the metal code.
+To automatically track the latest price of gold or silver at various level of purity, you need to link the commodity and the metal code.
 The price is for 1 gram of the metal.

 ```yaml
 commodities: